 The heavily fortified Castillo San Cristobal is just a few minutes walk from El Morro.
 It was built during the 18th Century, and is the largest of the Spanish forts in the Americas, housing the infamous Garita del Diablo (Devil’s Sentry Box).
 Protruding out into the ocean and far from the others, legend has it that a sentry, called Sanchez, mysteriously disappeared from this post one night, leaving only his uniform and rifle behind…and so, the legend was born.

 The sentry box is inaccessible from the fort, but you can view it if you’re prepared to approach it from the rough and rocky La Perla shoreline.
-It is said that if you visit it after dark, you may hear the sound of laughter and Sanchez playing his guitar!
+If you’re a fan of spooky stories, visit after dark.
+It’s said that you can hear the sound of laughter and Sanchez playing his guitar!

 Paseo del Morro